com-lihaoyi/mill/readme.md

 [patreon-link]: https://www.patreon.com/lihaoyi

 Your shiny new Scala build tool!
 Confused by SBT?
 Frustrated by Maven?
 Perplexed by Gradle?
+Infuriated by Fury?
 Give Mill a try!

 If you want to use Mill in your own projects, check out our documentation: